-LA will recruit past clients and community members to participate on a Survivor Advisory Board, which will guide agency-wide decision-making related to policies, programming, and best practices that impact survivor services.
+LA is in the planning phase of creating a Survivor Advisory Board, which will eventually involve recruiting past clients and community members to participate.
+The Board will guide agency-wide decision-making related to policies, programming, and best practices that impact survivor services.
 LA will research best practices in order to delineate the primary functions of the Survivor Advisory Board in relation to staff, the Board, and volunteers; primary roles and responsibilities; and strategic objectives and measurable outcomes.
 LA will prioritize recruiting a diverse membership, including survivors from distinct socio-economic, cultural, regional, and professional backgrounds.
 This Advisory Board will have a direct hand in informing program implementation related to the Continuum of Care and LA's housing programs.